YarnSpinnerTool/DocExtractor/README.md

 DocExtractor uses Roslyn to read the source code, and performs a _partial compilation_ of your source code.
 DocExtractor is thus able to build documentation even when the project doesn't fully build; for example, if your source code contains errors, or references to assemblies that you don't have, then DocExtractor will still be able to produce useful output.

 DocExtractor is **not an officially supported Yarn Spinner project**.
-We use it internally, but we can't offer any support for its use.
+We use it internally, but we don't offer any support for its use.
 In particular, our current focus is on producing Markdown content for GitBook sites; other use cases are less maintained.

 ## Usage